APWilson97/golden-square-solo-project/solo_project_design_recipe.md

         #   Return a message saying if it is not and don't add anything

     def see_all(self):
-        # returns list of orders
+        # returns list of orders and also prints it out for the user

     def remove(self, dish):
         # Parameters: